Ronit9320/password_gen/ReadMe.md

-# Secure Password Manager
+# Secure Password Manager - Build by Claude 3.5

-A simple and secure password manager built using Python and Tkinter.
-This application allows users to generate, store, and retrieve passwords securely using encryption.
+A simple and secure password manager built using Python and Tkinter by Claude.

 ## Features